-How to clean a BIG GREEN EGG
+So, How do You clean a BIG GREEN EGG?

 If you are a Big Green Egg owner and you are wondering “what is the best way to clean my big green egg?”, then you would be happy to know that it is a self cleaning grill.

 The Big Green Egg grills can reach high temperatures up to 700 degrees Fahrenheit.
 Now, while this might not be a lot of heat, it is enough for cleaning.

 The high temperature that the grill produces is enough to burn leftovers on the grate and the grill’s ceramics.

 The ceramics are a little tricky since food and grease can easily build up on them.
 However, you will not need to clean the ceramic firebox and walls because it keeps the grill insulated despite its dirt.

 After cooking, you can let the grill stay heated for a while to make sure that all residuals and leftovers will be burned clean in a process called pyrolyzing.

 Pyrolyzing is when the heat burns all the foods stuck on the grill so they can be easily scraped or scrubbed off the surface.

 You can also clean the ash from the Big Green Egg’s firebox to ensure that the Big Green Egg reaches the right temperature for cleaning the grates and the ceramic surfaces.